base-angewandte/portfolio-backend/docs/source/lists_logic.md

 10. **audios**
     Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_audio`
-    Logic: If object is member of `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_audio` and user has any role
+    Logic: If object is member of `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_audio` and user has any role and entry is not part of **science to public** or **journalistic activity**

 11. **concerts**
     Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_concert`